Scotter-Qian/cnn/README.md

-# cnn
-An AlexNet model for binary classification
+# Different Algorithms of Convolutional neural network for Identification of Tunnel Seepage